-If your GP, or for treatment from physiotherapists, osteopaths and chiropractors (therapists) our Working Body team, refers you for the treatment, you are covered for:
+If your GP, or our Working Body team for treatment from physiotherapists or osteopaths, refers you for the treatment, you are covered for:

 - Plan 1: an overall maximum of 20 sessions in a year with a physiotherapist and 20 sessions in a year for treatment with a therapist, acupuncturist or homeopath. - Plan 2, Plan 3, Plan 4: an overall maximum of ten sessions in a year with a physiotherapist and ten sessions in a year for treatment with a therapist, acupuncturist or homeopath.